mlares/CBR_CrossCorr/doc/source/sci/references.rst

 References
 ===========

-Relevant papers and data sources are described here
+Relevant papers and data sources are described here: